Rescii/SongView/README.md

-# JustLyrics
+# SongView
-Screensaver-esque application that displays lyrics of the song playing on a spotify account
+Screensaver-esque application that displays information about song playing on spotify account.